 |Siberian Chiffchaff Phylloscopus tristis Dungeness 3rd October 2022

-Three Porpoises were feeding offshore and a Weasel was seen in the trapping area.
+A Porpoise and a Grey Seal were feeding offshore and a Weasel was seen on the land.

 A check for insects around the Observatory produced 20 Ornate Shieldbugs and also a Bee-wolf which is only my second sighting in the Observatory recording area.